ethereum/solidity-website/src/posts/2020-06-09-solidity-summit-recap.md

 ## What did we learn? 💡

-Organizing an online conference for the first time was an exciting and challanging task.
-Here are a few learnings and takeways, which we would like to share:
+Organizing an online conference for the first time was an exciting and challenging task.
+Here are a few learnings and takeaways, which we would like to share:

 - **Finding the right tools is essential.** Which tools can best facilitate an open and interactive discussion online?
-How many tools are needed for a truly interactive expereience?
+How many tools are needed for a truly interactive experience?
 If possible, can we support open source tooling without sacrificing good UX?
 - **Online conferencing can be quite exhausting.** Next time we'll do more breaks!
 - **Open discussions on language design questions are hard.** Good collaboration tools, preparation and moderation are important to facilitate the sessions and help structure them.